 Your cart is empty

 Uganda vanilla is exceptional when it is well prepared.
-My batch is the best I've had the chance to offer in years.
-Visually, the pods are majestic, large, thin and ebony black
+My batch is the best I have had the chance to offer in years.
+Visually, the pods are majestic, large, thin and ebony black in color

-Papua New Guinea is David Vanille's favourite origin.
+Papua New Guinea is David Vanille's favorite origin.
 Why?

-This country offers a vanilla that is of the same variety as that of Tahiti.
+This country offers a vanilla that is the same variety as the one from Tahiti.
 The beans are not refined with the same method but the result is just as amazing.
-Here are the two qualities I propose for two completely different uses:
+Here are the two qualities that I propose for two completely different uses:

-On the Papua vanillas - Sauvage Gourmet, the main notes are sweet, gingerbread, very floral.
-It is simply a return to the islands on its own.
+It is simply a return to the islands in itself.
 Notes that remind us of the warmth of the tropics and the sensuality offered by an exotic flower in full maturity.
-If you had to choose only one variety, it is by far the one I recommend: the Papua vanilla - Sauvage Gourmet - Refined.
+If you had to choose only one variety, it is by far the one I recommend: Papua vanilla - Sauvage Gourmet - Refined.

 My Bourbon Gold vanilla offers cocoa and gourmet notes.
 Each batch is the result of a long refining process in accordance with David Vanille's specifications.

 My goal: To offer an aroma that you do not know yet, that of a vanilla with the quality of yesteryear.The price of my Bourbon vanilla selections will always be higher than the market.
 The reason?
-My maturation takes on average 6 months longer than the average of today.
+My refining process takes on average 6 months longer than the average today.
 The result?
 An exceptional vanilla with an intoxicating amplitude as soon as you open your bag